jkphl/micrometa/doc/index.md

 $typeStr = "$type"; // e.g. "http://microformats.org/profile/h-entry"
 ```

 The string representation of an item type does neither have to be a valid URL nor point to an existing resource on the web.
-It's more like a [namespace](https://en.wikipedia.org/wiki/Namespace) kind of feature to disginguish between like-named types from different vocabularies.
-You can test whether an item is of a particular type (or in a type list):
+It's rather a [namespace](https://en.wikipedia.org/wiki/Namespace)-like feature to disginguish between like-named types from different vocabularies.
+You can test whether an item is of a particular type (or contained in list of types):

 ```
 $isAnHEntry = $item->isOfType('h-entry');